astronomer/airflow-guides/guides/getting-started-with-new-cloud.md

 ## Migrate your DAGs

-If you're a previous user of Astronomer Cloud or have a pre-existing Airflow instance, migrating your DAGs should be straight forward.
+If you're a previous user of Astronomer Cloud or have a pre-existing Airflow instance, migrating your DAGs should be straightforward.

 __Tips & Gotchas:__
 - The old Astronomer Cloud ran on Python 3.4.
 New Cloud runs Python 3.6.3.
 - Make sure your variables and connections made it over.
 - Old Cloud was Airflow 1.8, while New Cloud is Airflow 1.9.
 Refer to the Airflow [updating guide](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md#airflow-19) for differences between 1.8 and 1.9
+- There's a known current issue that limits your ability to rebuild the docker image while running locally after modifying packages.txt or requirements.txt.
+We're working on a fix for the next release!
+For now, you'll need to kill the container with an `astro airflow kill` and rebuild it with the new package/requirement (The image does rebuild every time you deploy, so you can still get your package in prod even if it isn't picked up locally).

 - The Airflow UI doesn't always show the full stacktrace.
 To get some more information when developing locally, you can run:

 ```
 bash
 docker logs $(docker ps | grep scheduler | awk '{print $1}')
 ```
-Before you deploy a new DAG, verify that everything runs as expected locally.
+- Before you deploy a new DAG, verify that everything runs as expected locally.
 As you add DAGs to your new project's `dags` directory, check the UI for any error messages that come up.